jmespath/jmespath.jep/proposals/0000-lexical-scope.md

     - comment: Bindings only visible within expression clause
       expression: "let $a = 'top-a' in let $a = 'in-a', $b = $a in $b"
       result: "top-a"
+# Let as valid identifiers
+- given:
+    let:
+      let: let-val
+      in: in-val
+  cases:
+    - expression: "let $let = let in {let: let, in: $let}"
+      result:
+        let:
+          let: let-val
+          in: in-val
+        in:
+          let: let-val
+          in: in-val
+    - expression: "let $let = 'let' in { let: let, in: $let }"
+      result:
+        let:
+          let: let-val
+          in: in-val
+        in: "let"
+    - expression: "let $let = 'let' in { let: 'let', in: $let }"
+      result:
+        let: "let"
+        in: "let"
 # Projections stop
 - given:
     foo: [[0, 1], [2, 3], [4, 5]]